ColinKennedy/tk-config-default2-respawn/README.md

 # Road Map
-0.5.0
-- Add Houdini support

 0.6.0
+- Add a standard for user-configuration
+- Change this pipeline configuration to let the user look for packages from a filepath

+0.7.0
 - Add Maya support

-0.7.0
+- Add Houdini-Windows support

+0.8.0
  - In particular - Recursive deployment of a package should be a "one-button" solution
  - Make a tool (probably a CLI) that can recursively release a package unless this can be done with Rez out-of-box

-0.8.0
+0.9.0
 - Make it so that Rez does not need to be installed onto the user's machine in order for it to be used